LukusCRichards/Ammo-Management-Package/Raycast Shooting & Damaging Documentation.md

-# Shooting & Damaging Package
+# Raycast Shooting & Damaging Package

 This package will make your weapons fire when there's ammo, stop when there is none left and reload when the weapon is empty.